bureau-of-archieves/simpleshop/readme.md

 Todo List
 -----------
+ * Support register spg view callback - when create new in a search window, might want to carry over some criteria.
  * Improve validation messages.
  * Upload of product image.
  * Support full internationalization.
  * Implement watermark.
  * css/script bundling -> https://spring.io/blog/2014/07/24/spring-framework-4-1-handling-static-web-resources
  * Check for modification before closing an edit/create view.

  * Display search criteria in the list view.
  * Fix the many problems in error handling in JavaScript.